learn-co-students/chicago-web-091420/intro-siniatra-mvc/lesson.md

 </form>
 ```

-and we need to configure our controller to expect this hack
+and we need to configure our controller to expect this hack by enabling `method_overrid` in our `application_controller`

 ```ruby
 # application_controller